weijieyong/FT300-S-data-stream/README.md

 # FT300-S Data Stream

-A Dockerized example to stream force/torque data from the FT300-S sensor using Python and uv.
+A Python package for streaming force/torque data from the FT300-S sensor with support for data logging and real-time monitoring.

 ## Prerequisites